jooyounggkim/jooyounggkim.github.io/_projects/project_2.md

 ---

-Last summer I had a goal of writing my own joint kinematics code based on 3-D position data from a lower-body markerset ([Fukushi et al.](https://peerj.com/articles/4640/)).
+Last summer I had a goal of writing my own joint kinematics code based on 3-D position data from a lower-body markerset ([Fukuchi et al.](https://peerj.com/articles/4640/)).
 I accomplished my goal, but now I need to clean it up!
 Enjoy the gif in the meantime...
 ![kinematics_gif](/images/kinematics_gif.gif)